yqhu/model-inference-optimization-checklist/README.md

 This checklist describes some steps that should be completed when diagnosing model inference performance issues.
 Some of these suggestions are only applicable to NLP models (e.g., ensuring the input is not over-padded and sequence bucketing), but the general principles are useful for other models too.

 * Check the versions of PyTorch, Nvidia driver, and other components and update to the latest compatible releases.
 Oftentimes known performance bugs have already been fixed.
-As the colab examples show, the inference time of a Hugging Face bert model reduces by 15% moving from PyTorch 1.1 and Transformers 3.3 to PyTorch 1.9 and Transformers 4.6.
+As this example ([using PyTorch 1.1](examples/torch_version_11.py), [using PyTorch 1.9](examples/torch_version_19.py)) shows, the inference time of a Hugging Face bert model reduces by 15% moving from PyTorch 1.1 and Transformers 3.3 to PyTorch 1.9 and Transformers 4.6.

 * Collect system-level activity logs to understand the overall resource utilizations.
 It’s useful to know how the model inference pipeline is using the system resources at a high level, as the first step of optimization.
 Even simple CLI tools such as nvidia-smi and htop would be helpful.